DPFs What Drivers Need to Know About Diesel Particulate Filters

 What is a DPF?

 DPFs are here to stay and if you're purchasing a new van, or a used van of only a few years old, you won't have a choice over the fitment of a DPF (unless you buy a petrol!).
-The vehicle and engine manufacturers have had to include an exhaust filter in the design of their later models, in order to comply with the more stringent Euro 5 and Euro 6 exhaust emissions regulations.
+The vehicle and engine manufacturers have had to include an exhaust filter in the design of their later models, in order to comply with the more stringent Euro 5 and Euro 6 exhaust emissions regulations (most Euro 6 vehicles also incorporate an additive called AdBlue to reduce NOx emissions).

 How does a DPF work?